Audrey-Smyczek/wordy/docs/0-starting-point.md

   - `Set y to 3.
 Set x to y plus 1.`
   - `Set x to y plus 2 times z.`
   - `Set x to y times 2 plus z.`
   - `Set x to y times (2 plus z).` (Where did the parentheses go?
 Why don’t they appear in the AST?)
+I don't know!!
   - `If x is less than y then set z to 0 else set z to 1.` (What are the parts of a ConditionalNode?
 What is the role of each one of the four children?)
   - `If x is less than y then set z to 0.` (Now there is no `else` clause, so why is there still an `ifFalse` child?
 What does it contain?
 Why?)
   - `If x is less than y then: Set z to 0.
 End of conditional.` (The colon after `then` allows the conditional to contain multiple statements, up until `End of conditional.` However, this Wordy code means exactly the same thing as the previous item.
 Why does it produce a different AST?
 Does different AST necessarily mean different semantics?)
+Because it is preparing for the future!
   - `2 squared.` (What’s particularly interesting about this one?)
+It causes an error.
+I changed it to `Set x to x squared.` and that worked.
 - Come up with your own experiments.
 Explore.
 Get a feel for the structure of the AST.
 - Now click on the **Interpreted** and **Compiled** tabs.
 Both of them show an error message, saying they are node implemented yet.
 That is what you are going to do for this assignment!